peppy/peppy.github.io/_posts/2018/12/2018-12-27-enjoying-osu-with-others.md

 Once we flesh out the timeshift system and get to the point we can add cooperative modes, it *will* happen.
 Mark my words.

+### Can we view this from the web site / our profiles?

+We are working on adding participation history and overall visibility on the web.
+This will come a bit later!

 ### Will room history be maintained from the outset?

 We’ll do our best to maintain all history, but as this is a new system do understand if we need to delete data for one reason or another.
 Possibly multiple times.